ertanturk/tetris2048/README.md

 ## Design notes

-- Merge behavior is performed in `game_grid` and was designed to avoid repeated merges during a single lock cycle using a transient flag on tiles.
+- Merge behavior is performed in `game_grid.py`.
+It uses a bottom-to-top chain merging loop.
+When vertically adjacent tiles share the same number, they merge and double in value.
+The tiles above shift down, allowing continuous chain merges in a single turn.
 - Row clearing compacts rows toward the bottom of the grid.
-Floating components removal is handled separately and can be configured to apply or skip gravity depending on design choices.
+Floating tiles are identified using a 4-way connectivity check (up, down, left, right) anchored to the bottom row.
+Any disconnected tiles are immediately deleted and their values are added to the score.
 - The rendering layer is decoupled from logic to keep tests and simulation simple.

 ## Troubleshooting

 - If the menu image is not displayed, verify `images/menu_image.png` exists in the repository root.
 The engine attempts to load images from `images/` relative to repository root.
-- If installation fails with dependency errors, ensure your Python version is 3.12 and that `pip` is upgraded.
+- If installation fails with dependency errors, ensure your Python version is 3.12 or newer and that `pip` is upgraded.
 - If the game window does not respond to keys, ensure the display has focus.

 ## License